OliverReviloD/DCC-SCE-logfiles-v2/README.md

 `<SCEExeFilePath`> /l=`<SCELogFilePath`>

-The SCE log files are returning with the ExitCode of the wrapper-Exe They are only partly returning the ExitCode of CCTK itself
+The SCE log files are returning the ExitCode of the Wrapper-Exe (the SCE itself).
+They are only partly (only sometimes)  returning the ExitCode of CCTK itself.